 Dr. Palant made his Carnegie Hall debut in 2016 conducting renowned artists Frederica von Stade, Harolyn Blackwell, Jake Heggie, and Broadway composer Stephen Schwartz.

 From 2007-2011, he served as Artistic Director of Dallas' Turtle Creek Chorale.
 Prior to that, Palant held collegiate teaching positions at Western Kentucky University and Madonna University, Livonia, Michigan.
 He taught secondary choral music at University School, an all-boys independent school in Cleveland, Ohio, and San Pasqual High School in Escondido, California.

-Dr. Palant sits on the board of directors of the Intercollegiate Men's Choruses and has served on the state board of the Michigan chapter of the American Choral Directors Association and Youth First Texas where he was founder and conductor of Dallas PUMP!, a choir serving at-risk youth.
+Dr. Palant currently serves as president of the National Alliance for Music in Vulnerable Communities and sits on the board of directors of the Intercollegiate Men's Choruses.
+He has also served on the state board of the Michigan chapter of the American Choral Directors Association and Youth First Texas where he was founder and conductor of Dallas PUMP!, a choir serving at-risk youth.

 Dr. Palant holds degrees from Michigan State University, Temple University and the University of Michigan.

 Both Palant’s book, Brothers, Sing On!
 Conducting the Tenor-Bass Choir and Brothers, Sing On!
 The Jonathan Palant Choral Series are published by Hal Leonard Co.